gordonwatts/hep-programming-hints/xaod-hints.md

     ],
 )

-# If you need the tag weight
+# If you need the tag weight.
+Tag weights, output of a GNN, are between -10 and 15.
 tag_weight = make_tool_accessor(
     tag_tool_info,
     function_name="tag_weight",